columbo2600/wifitrack/README.md

 5. Install the rest of the dependencies with the dependencies with the following command "pip install gps scapy"
 6. Navigate to the folder with wifitrack.  (ex. "cd /home/kali/Downloads")
 7. Run wifitrack "python2 wifitrack.py"

+(Update: Python 3 version now available.
+If you choose that version make sure you install python3-pip instead of python-pip.
+When installing gps and scapy modules use the command "pip3 install gps scapy".)